Surface and sub-surface modifications of copper electrodes exposed to high-field conditioning at cryogenic temperatures: Discussion

-After the high-field conditioning at warm and cold, the microstructural changes in the electrode materials were investigated with a light microscope (surface) and STEM setup (subsurface).
-In the former case, the surface of the electrodes was photographed with high resolution, allowing to identification of imprints left by the BD event on the anode and cathode sides for all the BDs.
-Regular BD spots on anode and cathode were characterized according to their morphology.
+After high-field conditioning at warm and cold temperatures, the microstructural changes in the electrode materials at BD sites, were investigated with a light microscope and SEM.
+The surface of the electrodes was photographed with high resolution, allowing the identification of imprints left by the BD event on the anode and cathode sides for all the BDs.
+The regular BD spots on the anode and cathode were characterized according to their morphology.
 The measured sizes of each region on each electrode agree between the sets, with the slightly larger values for the cryogenically cooled sets.
 The deviation between the size can be attributed to different conditioning voltages sustained at cold and warm and with this the energy available for the BD to feed the plasma.

-Some of the breakdown events were accompanied by the creation of atypical BD spot.
-The number of such spots increased with reduction of the conditioning temperature, from 25\% at 30~K to 53\% at 10~K. The parameters of the conditioning process used for both sets were kept the same and both reached similar saturated voltages, illustrated in figure~\ref{fig:BD_voltages}, giving confidence that the temperature difference is strongly related to the twofold increase in the number of atypical spots.
-Similarly, the morphological data in the table~\ref{tab:ratios} for both sets match very closely, giving large confidence in comparison of the atypical features between the two sets.
+Some of the breakdown events were accompanied by the creation of an atypical BD spot.
+The number of such spots increased with the reduction of the conditioning temperature, from 25\% at 30~K to 53\% at 10~K. The parameters of the conditioning process used for both sets were kept the same and both reached similar saturated voltages, illustrated in Fig.~\ref{fig:BD_voltages}.
+The presented histograms do not fully overlap, probably due to the stochastic nature of the conditioning process and different test temperatures, but are still similar enough to give us confidence that the twofold increase in the number of atypical spots is strongly related to the decrease in temperature.
+Similarly, the morphological data in Table~\ref{tab:ratios} for both sets match very closely, giving further assurance in comparison of the atypical features between the two sets.
+We note that the separate group of entries around 3~kV in Fig.~\ref{fig:BD_voltages} is due to an artifact of the conditioning procedure.
+Following a BD, the applied voltage is dropped to zero and then ramped logarithmically to the previously set target voltage in several steps.
+It was previously observed that BD might lead to a follow-up event (see, for example, \cite{wuenschStatisticsVacuumBreakdown2017}), which, due to our ramp-up procedure, will be observed at mid-level voltage predefined by the logarithmic ramping.

 These spots are very characteristic, with a very shallow depth and star-like shape instead of circular ones.
-The size of the star-like feature is harder to measure, but fitting a circle to the largest dark part of the feature give somewhat smaller values than the regular one, but not significantly.
+The size of the star-like feature is harder to measure, but fitting a circle to the largest dark part of the feature gives values somewhat smaller than the regular one, but not significantly.
 The corresponding anode sites are also more shallow than the regular ones, but similar in morphology.